scala/scala3/docs/docs/reference/unused-terms.md

 State machine with unused evidence example
 ------------------------------------------
-The following examples is an extended implementation of a simple state machine which can be in a state `On` or `Off`.
+The following example is an extended implementation of a simple state machine which can be in a state `On` or `Off`.
 The machine can change state from `Off` to `On` with `turnedOn` only if it is currently `Off`, conversely from `On` to `Off` with `turnedOff` only if it is currently `On`.
 These last constraint are captured with the `IsOff[S]` and `IsOn[S]` implicit evidence only exist for `IsOff[Off]` and `InOn[On]`.